alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 ### IgnoreNotMappedFields

-If true, in filtering and ordering operations, gridify doesn't return any exceptions when a mapping is not defined for the given field.
+If true, Gridify doesn't throw exceptions during filtering and ordering operations when a mapping is not defined for the given field.

 - type: `bool`
 - default: `false`